GeoBridge: A Semantic-Anchored Multi-View Foundation Model Bridging Images and Text for Geo-Localization: Method

 where $i$ indexes queries and $j$ indexes gallery items.
 Cross-view alignment is enforced by averaging the losses over the three image-to-image pairs:

 Language-to-image alignment provides the semantic bridge, the calculation method is as follows:

 The total objective aggregates the image-to-image and language-to-image terms with equal weights:

-This joint objective draws true image--image and text--image pairs together while pushing impostors apart within a shared embedding space.
-At inference, we encode any image or text query and retrieve by nearest neighbors in that space.
+This joint objective draws image--image and text--image pairs together while pushing impostors apart within a shared embedding space.
+At inference, we encode image or text query and retrieve by nearest neighbors in that space.
 For language-only queries, to avoid exposing sensitive details, the description is restricted to a single scene and retrieval is limited to other views within the same location class.
-In practice, the language term regularizes the view-specific embeddings toward semantic anchors, improving cross-view generalization even when no text is provided at test time.
-Because all modalities are co-embedded under the language-bridged objective, pure image retrieval benefits substantially compared with image-only training.